biggyspender/loq/README.md

       }
     ];

-...and sort them by make then by model:
+...and sort them by manufacturer, and then by model:

     const orderedCars = loq(cars).orderBy(c => c.manufacturer).thenBy(c => c.model);
     console.log(orderedCars.toArray());